SeechRobin/restaurant-app/README.md

 ### Implementation.
-I loaded the json data into MongoDB and added extra fields to the data.
+I loaded the json data into MongoDB and added extra fields to the data. see below:

 ```sh
 {